ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The POST handler handles the public keys of the client to the group member's list and returns the symmetric group keying material for the group identified by "gid".

-The handler expects a request with payload formatted as a CBOR array, where each element of the array is the identifier of a group member for the group identified by "gid".
+The handler expects a request with payload formatted as a CBOR map.
+The payload of this request is a CBOR Map that MUST contain the following fields:

+* 'get_pub_keys', whose value is a non-empty CBOR array.
+Each element of the array is the identifier of a group member for the group identified by "gid".
+The specific format of public keys as well as identifiers of group members MUST be specified by the application profile (REQ, REQ).

-The handler verifies that the group identifier of the /ace-group/gid endpoint is a subset of the 'scope' stored in the access token associated to this client.
+The handler verifies that the group identifier of the /ace-group/gid path is a subset of the 'scope' stored in the access token associated to this client.
 If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.

+The handler verifies that the 'get_pub_keys' parameter is not an empty CBOR Array.
+If verification fails, the KDC MUST treat the request as malformed and respond with a 4.00 (Bad Request) error message.

 If verification succeeds, the handler identifies the public keys of the current group members for which the identifier matches with one of those indicated in the request.
-Then, the handler returns a 2.05 Content message response with payload formatted as a CBOR byte string, which encodes the list of public keys of those group members including the respective member identifiers.
-The exact format is the same as the one in the value of the "pub\_keys" parameter in {{gid-post}}.
+Then, the handler returns a 2.05 Content message response with payload formatted as a CBOR map containing only the 'pub\_keys' parameter from {{gid-post}}, which encodes the list of public keys of those group members including the respective member identifiers.
 If the KDC does not store any public key associated with the specified member identifiers, the handler returns a response with payload formatted as a CBOR byte string of zero length.
+The specific format of public keys as well as identifiers of group members is specified by the application profile (REQ, REQ).

+The handler MAY enforce one of the following policies, in order to handle possible identifiers that are included in the 'get_pub_keys' parameter of the Public Key POST request but are not associated to any current group member.
+Such a policy MUST be specified by the application profile (REQ)

+* The KDC silently ignores those identifiers.

+* The KDC retains public keys of group members for a given amount of time after their leaving, before discarding them.
+As long as such public keys are retained, the KDC provides them to a requesting Client.

 #### GET Handler {#pubkey-get}

 The handler expects a GET request.

-The handler verifies that the group identifier of the /ace-group/gid endpoint is a subset of the 'scope' stored in the access token associated to this client.
+The handler verifies that the group identifier of the /ace-group/gid path is a subset of the 'scope' stored in the access token associated to this client.
 If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.

 If verification succeeds, the handler returns a 2.05 Content message containing the public keys of all the current group members, for the group identified by "gid".
-The payload of the response is formatted as a CBOR byte string, which encodes the list of public keys of all the group members paired with the respective member identifiers.
-The exact format is the same as the one in the value of the "pub\_keys" parameter in {{gid-post}}.
-If the KDC does not store any public key associated with the specified member identifiers, the payload is formatted as a zero-length CBOR byte string.
+The payload of the response is formatted as a CBOR map containing only the 'pub\_keys' parameter from {{gid-post}}, which encodes the list of public keys of all the group members including the respective member identifiers.
+If the KDC does not store any public key for the group, the handler returns a response with payload formatted as a CBOR byte string of zero length.The specific format of public keys as well as identifiers of group members is specified by the application profile (REQ, REQ).

 ### ace-group/gid/policies

-This resource implements GET and POST handlers.
+This resource implements a GET handler.

+#### GET Handler {#policies-get}

+The handler expects a GET request.

+The handler verifies that the group identifier of the /ace-group/gid path is a subset of the 'scope' stored in the access token associated to this client.
+If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.

-* GET: the GET handler returns the list of policies for the group identified by "gid".
-The payload of the response is formatted as a CBOR Map, where each pair specifies a particular management aspect.
+If verification succeeds, the handler returns a 2.05 Content message containing the list of policies for the group identified by "gid".
+The payload of the response is formatted as a CBOR , where each pair specifies a particular management aspect.
+If the KDC does not store any policy, the payload is formatted as a zero-length CBOR byte string.

 The specific format and meaning of group policies MUST be specified in the application profile (REQ4).